Last updated

 Aggregated, fully anonymised datasets

 We automatically irreversibly anonymise data when the retention period expires.
-Participants will receive an e-mail reminder 30 days before deletion of their Webapp account data.
+Users will receive an e-mail reminder 30 days before deletion of their Webapp account data.

 Connectome GmbH stored data